 The Preston Hollow House blurs the lines between indoors and out.
 A floating pavilion roof hovers over the interior and exterior spaces while sliding glass panels and corrugated concrete walls define its courtyards.
 The house is open and light-filled yet provides seclusion from the street.

 “It’s right in the middle of the city, yet you really can’t perceive any other houses.”

-Water plays a large part in the design of the house, and also links the exterior and interior spaces.
-Beginning at the entry, a narrow channel flows through the house to the pool area beyond.
-At night, lighting within this stream casts changing patterns on the textured walls.
+Water helps link the exterior and interior spaces.
+A narrow channel, punctuated by cascading terraces and a gentle waterfall near the main entry, flows through the house and into the swimming pool.
+At night, lighting within the stream casts changing patterns on the textured walls.

 Architect: Specht Architects

 Interior Design: Magni Kalman Design